media-comp/2022-NRI/README.md

 Any minor adjustments are also welcomed! :smile:

-The Github Actions test whether data can flow through the trained model.
+The Github Actions test whether data can flow through the trained model (under construction).
 You can use two test files in the `tests` folder.
 Change the arguments of the test files and then run the workflow.